Tapeworm infection - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata; Taenia solium; Taeniasis

 Those who are infected can expose other people to T. solium eggs, usually through food handling.

 Tapeworm infection usually does not cause any symptoms.
-However, some people may have abdominal discomfort.
+Some people may have abdominal discomfort.

 People often realize they are infected when they pass segments of the worm in their stool, especially if the segments are moving.